prideout/heman/docs/image.rst

 .. c:type:: heman_image

    Encapsulates a flat array of floats and its dimensions.
-The struct itself is not public, so clients must refer to it using a pointer.
+The struct definition is not public, so clients must refer to it using a pointer.

 Creating and Destroying
 =======================